conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 We then surveyed the state of the art regarding reification methods to express without asserting and selected a set of methods for our analysis: **Singleton properties**, **Named graphs** (using Wikidata rankings to decide whether a triple is asserted or not), **Wikidata**, and the recent **RDF-star** approach.

 ## Data conversion
-We converted Wikidata JSON files into the six selected reification methods through automatic scripts using an on-purpose Node.js application using Handlebars for conversion.
+We converted Wikidata JSON files into the six selected reification methods in order to have for each dataset a set of asserted and non-asserted claims.

 <!-- TOC --><a name="conversion-rationale"></a>
 ### Assertion vs Non-Assertion Logic